dev-xo/remix-auth-totp/docs/customization.md

    * It should be Base32 encoded (Feel free to use: https://npm.im/thirty-two).
    * @default Random Base32 secret.
    */
-  secret?: string;
+  secret?: string
   /**
    * The algorithm used to generate the OTP.
    * @default 'SHA1'
    */
-  algorithm?: string;
+  algorithm?: string
   /**
    * The character set used to generate the OTP.
    * @default 'ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789'
    */
-  charSet?: string;
+  charSet?: string
   /**
    * The number of digits the OTP will have.
    * @default 6
    */
-  digits?: number;
+  digits?: number
   /**
    * The number of seconds the OTP will be valid.
    * @default 60
    */
-  period?: number;
+  period?: number
   /**
    * The number of attempts the user has to verify the OTP.
    * @default 3
    */
-  maxAttempts: number;
+  maxAttempts: number
 }

 authenticator.use(